abrennec/sose20_cc2/readme.md

 - Mondays and Wednesdays 11:30 h - 13 h
 - Module 5 | 3 SWS | 4 ECTS
-- 10 weeks
+- 18 sessions in total

+`
+The course will be held online until further notice.
-During the time of online lectures, we will use the lecture hours for consultation times.
+During the time of online lectures, we will use the lecture hours for updates, discussions and consultation times.

 ## Course Description